hibernator11/workshop-notebooks-wac-dhnb2025/README.md

 - Sophie Ham, National Library of the Netherlands, Netherlands
 - Steven Claeyssens, National Library of the Netherlands, Netherlands

 This project provides examples of code based on Jupyter Notebooks to extract Web Archive Content to create collections as data.
-This examples facilitate the extraction and reuse of datasets of text extracted from all available captures of archived web pages.
+These examples facilitate the extraction and reuse of datasets of text extracted from all available captures of archived web pages.
 The datasets can be employed to analyse changes over time and to identify the most relevant words.

 ## Digital collections
 The datasets used in this workshop are the following Web Archives: